jarekjaryszew/goxtree/README.md

 ### Declarative description of HTML elements
-Each subtree is represented in a declarative format like, with html attributes as structure tags:
+Each subtree is represented in a declarative format with html attributes as structure tags:
 ```go
 type MyRoot struct {
 	me any `tag:"div" id:"myroot"`